QuarkNerd/blog/ceberhardt/_posts/2015-06-01-yahoo-finance-chart.md

     .xTicks(0);
 {% endhighlight %}

-The chart plot area only accepts a single component, however multiple components (that have x and y scales) can be grouped together using a multi-series:
+The chart plot area only accepts a single series, however multiple series instances (that have x and y scales) can be grouped together using a multi-series:

 {% highlight js %}
 var multi = fc.series.multi()